NixOS/rfcs/rfcs/0006-runtime-references-interface.md

 Currently, nix itself scans derivation outputs for the hashes of the (transitive closure of) the inputs of the build and registers those it finds as references.
-This feature would provide an optional interface for builds to specify their own runtime references, and possibly for nix to tell the build what its build time inputs are, bypassing nix's own hash scanning.
+This feature would provide an optional interface for builds to specify their own runtime references and for nix to tell the build what its build time inputs are, bypassing nix's own hash scanning.

 # Motivation
 [motivation]: #motivation